schibsted/spid-tech-docs/resources/articles/selfservice/customize-css.md

 ![Input fields example](/images/customize_css/customized_example.png)

-Customize CSS is functionality in the self-service to change the background and text colors on the non-authorized pages at SPiD.
+Customize CSS is functionality in the self-service to change the background and text colors on the non-authorized pages at SchAcc.
 Together with the client teaser functionality we provide this can be a powerful combination to make the authorization have the look-and-feel as you please.

 Just follow these few steps and you will be able to change the colors in an instant: